gabrid5/hello-world/README.md

 #

 <div align="center">
-    Hey, you made it to the bottom!
-    Take a cookie 🍪
+    If you made it this far, take a cookie 🍪
 </div>